JBEI/ice/README.txt

        Application' and click the New button.
 For Name, use 'gd-ice'.
        For Project, browse and select gd-ice.
 Use the Standard for Connection Type and port 4000 (as specified in 5.3.1.1 above).
        Check Allow Termination of remote VM.
-Select Apply then Run.
+Select Apply then Debug.
        This should launch jetty, the same way as in Section 3.

 5.3.3.
 From now on, gd-ice can be launched by using the launch